Sign in to access your Salford customer account, or see our other accounts.

 All Internal Review responses are reviewed and approved by the council’s Data Protection Officer.

-Applicants who are not happy with the outcome of the internal review may ask the Information Commissioner to review the request and the way the council has dealt with it.
-The council will provide assistance and information to the Information Commissioner.
+Applicants who are not happy with the outcome of the complaint may ask the Information Commissioner to review the request and the way the council has dealt with it.
+The council will cooperate fully with the Information Commissioner.

 Further advice and information, including a full list of exemptions, is available on the Information Commissioner’s Office website.